ModelOriented/modelStudio/misc/paper.md

 # Conclusions

 The `modelStudio` package is easy to use and its output is intuitive to explore.
-Automation is convenient and interactivity adds another dimension to visualisations.
+Automation is convenient and interactivity adds an another dimension to visualisations.
 All of this enhance explanation of machine learning predictive models.
 More features and examples can be found in the vignette: [modelStudio - perks and features](https://modeloriented.github.io/modelStudio/articles/vignette_modelStudio.html)